 Google also gives you the option to look for non-patent data, like data from Google Scholar, such as research papers on the searched keyword.
 It also offers the option to save the patents in the form of PDF.

 If you come across a patent in a different language, worry not, as Google patents can translate the patent’s language to the language of your choice.
 By the way, do you know that Google patents can translate Chinese patents into English better than any other commercial databases available in the market?

 Google also provides its users with an illustrative graph on the keyword which you can view on the basis of assignees, inventors, and CPCs.

 A great deal for a free database, right?

 If you wish to learn how to use Google Patents like a pro, click here.

 Espacenet was born out of the collaboration of the European Patent Office (EPO) and the European Patent Organization.
 The purpose of Espacenet, launched in 1998, was to “revolutionize public access to international patent information”.

-Earlier the government organizations’ websites, Espacenet and United States Patent and Trademark Office (USPTO) were intentionally slow, difficult and cumbersome because they didn’t wish to step on commercial vendors.
-But since then, Espacenet has upped their game and it now offers patents from 97 countries with a database of more than 110 million patents.
+Earlier the government organizations’ websites, Espacenet and United States Patent and Trademark Office (USPTO) were intentionally slow, difficult, and cumbersome because they didn’t wish to step on commercial vendors.
+But since then, Espacenet has upped its game and it now offers patents from 97 countries with a database of more than 110 million patents.

-The website uses an excellent machine translation system which is one of the most efficient patent translators wherein you can even search for a patent with a language combination such as, EnglishàArabic or ChineseàEnglish.
+The website uses an excellent machine translation system which is one of the most efficient patent translators wherein you can even search for a patent with language combinations such as: EnglishàArabic or ChineseàEnglish.
 It covers translations between English and 31 other languages.
 The translation engine was “specifically built to handle complex and technical patent vocabulary”, using “millions of official, human-translated patent documents” to train the translation engine.

 You can search for patents on Espacenet by opting for either of the options below: